AkshayViru/Anchor-Node-Finder/README.md

 # Anchor Node Finder
-Contains the code for detecting anchor node in different types of networks.
+Contains the code for detecting anchor node in different type of networks.
 Anchor node is a node which will have the most long-ranged links connected to it so that the average path length of the network gets reduced by maximum.

 ## 2-D GRID NETWORK: